 The Blockchain Association of Kenya (BAK) has noted that Kenyans have grown increasingly aware of cryptocurrencies, most notably, of course, bitcoin.
 The freedom granted allowing for people to use their cryptocurrencies to purchase goods abroad in countries like China as well as be a simplified form of payment for freelancers seeking payments from employers both at home and abroad.

-Although the number of people using cryptocurrencies today in Kenya is still relatively small there is a definite uptrend.
+Although the number of people using cryptocurrencies today in Kenya is still relatively small there is a definite uptrend which is a positive update for people who want to buy and sell cryptocurrencies such as bitcoin and ethereum.

 As of August 2018, Kenya ranked 28th in the world for bitcoin volume.
 With the population miles ahead in the use of telecommunication with a large assortment of mobile banking as well as e-payment systems in place it would be realistic to assume that permissionless, private cryptocurrency payments will only continue to grow as more merchants adopt the ability to buy and sell with bitcoin and cryptocurrencies in Kenya.